Earlier this 2021, Mary Catherine Bateson passed away while surrounded by her family.

 I hope her words stand out to you.

-Willing to Learn, Mary Catherine Bateson (MCB)
+Excerpts from Willing to Learn, by MC Bateson

 Introduction: Thinking Back